tkhyn/django-mcmo/README.rst

 MCMO stands for 'Management Command Multiple Override' Allows multiple apps to override the same management command in Django

+Compatible with Django 1.4 to 1.6 and matching Python 2 and 3 versions.

 Usage
 -----